se-tuebingen/effect-jit-artifact/ARTIFACT_OVERVIEW.md

 ./run jitlog $implementations $benchmarks
 ```

+The trace logs generated to `.jitlogs` end with a summary.
+Here, the numbers of loops and bridges should not differ by a large number from the ones for the paper results
+(in `./results_x86/.jitlogs` resp. `./results_m1/.jitlogs`).
+Also, the loop should be similar, which however is non-trivial to check.

 # Reusability Guide
 <!-- TODO explain which parts of your artifact constitute the core pieces which should be evaluated for reusability.
 Explain how to adapt the artifact to new inputs or new use cases.
 Provide instructions for how to find/generate/read documentation about the core artifact.
 Articulate any limitations to the artifact’s reusability. -->